azagniotov/stubby4j/README.md

 * You want to easily configure stub data using configuration file
 * You want to easily configure stub data at runtime, without restarting the server by making a POST to an exposed endpoint
 * You want to easily provide canned answers in your contract/integration tests
+* You want to enable delayed responses for performance and stability testing
 * You don't want to spend time coding for the above requirements and just want to concentrate on the task at hand

 ### Why would a QA use stubby4j?